-Require (a) ed: Explain FIVE objectives of innovation hubs in the context of "PCL revamped".
-(5 marks) (b) Suggest FOUR potential strategies that Arthur could use to overcome resistance to change among the lon employees. ng standing (4 marks) (c) Analyse FOUR potential long-term impacts of the "PCL revamped" programme on the company's c market position. culture and (4 marks) (d) Evaluate THREE roles of leadership development in the success of "PCL revamped".
-(6 marks) (e) Discuss THREE roles of client feedback in enhancing PCL's service quality and client relationship.
-(6 marks) (f) Explain THREE differences between "strategic goals" and "operational goals" in the context of PCL.
-(6 marks) (g) Highlight FOUR ways in which the Chief Executive Officer may address the challenge of balancing operational needs with long-term strategic goals. short-term (4 marks) (h) Advise the Chief Executive Officer and his team on FIVE alternative pricing strategies that the compadopt when introducing the new products. ( Total: oany could (5 marks) 40 marks ) QUEST (a) TION TWO Describe FIVE factors that are reshaping and redefining management in modern day organisations.
-(5 marks) (b) Discuss FIVE benefits of application of Henry Fayol's administrative theory to a modern organisation.
-(5 marks) (c) g in many (5 marks) 15 marks ) QUEST (a) TION THREE Explain FIVE limitations associated with management that over rely on micro-environmental factors i making. n decision (5 marks) (b) Identify FIVE circumstances under which compromise can be used as a strategy in conflict resolutions.
-(5 marks) (c) Discuss FIVE benefits of understanding the conditions under which managers are required to make (Total: decisions.
-(5 marks) 15 marks ) QUEST (a) TION FOUR Explain FIVE challenges encountered by managers during formulation stage of organisational strategic direction. () (5 marks) (b) Illustrate FIVE different stages of the project life cycle.
-(5 marks) (c) Explain FIVE benefits of segment evaluation before development of marketing information. ( Total: (5 marks) 15 marks ) QUEST (a) CION FIVE Discuss FIVE ways through which organisations could enhance entrepreneurial development culture employees. e amongst (5 marks) (b) Theories of change enhance the likelihood of successful change initiatives by addressing challenges, stakeholders and aligning the organisation with its strategic objectives. , engaging
+- (a) Explain FIVE objectives of innovation hubs in the context of "PCL revamped".
+(5 marks) - (b) Suggest FOUR potential strategies that Arthur could use to overcome resistance to change among the long standing employees.
+(4 marks) - (c) Analyse FOUR potential long-term impacts of the "PCL revamped" programme on the company's culture and market position.
+(4 marks) - (d) Evaluate THREE roles of leadership development in the success of "PCL revamped".
+(6 marks) - (e) Discuss THREE roles of client feedback in enhancing PCL's service quality and client relationship.
+(6 marks) - (f) Explain THREE differences between "strategic goals" and "operational goals" in the context of PCL.
+(6 marks) - (g) Highlight FOUR ways in which the Chief Executive Officer may address the challenge of balancing short-term operational needs with long-term strategic goals.
+(4 marks) - (h) Advise the Chief Executive Officer and his team on FIVE alternative pricing strategies that the company could adopt when introducing the new products.
+(5 marks)

+- (a) Describe FIVE factors that are reshaping and redefining management in modern day organisations.
+(5 marks) - (b) Discuss FIVE benefits of application of Henry Fayol's administrative theory to a modern organisation.
+(5 marks) - (c) Analyse FIVE factors that have led to a shift towards quantitative thinking and decision making in many organisations.
+(5 marks) (Total: 15 marks)

+- (a) Explain FIVE limitations associated with management that over rely on micro-environmental factors in decision making.
+(5 marks) - (b) Identify FIVE circumstances under which compromise can be used as a strategy in conflict resolutions.
+(5 marks) - (c) Discuss FIVE benefits of understanding the conditions under which managers are required to make decisions.
+(5 marks)

+(a) Explain FIVE challenges encountered by managers during formulation stage of organisational strates (5 marks) (b) Illustrate FIVE different stages of the project life cycle.
+(5 marks) (c) Explain FIVE benefits of segment evaluation before development of marketing information.
+(Tota (5 marks) l: 15 marks) QUEST (a) TON FIVE Discuss FIVE ways through which organisations could enhance entrepreneurial development cult employees. ure amongst (5 marks)

+(b) Theories of change enhance the likelihood of successful change initiatives by addressing challenges, engaging stakeholders and aligning the organisation with its strategic objectives.